jerseyjackpot/My-SQL-Employee-Tracker/README.md

   * Delete departments, roles, and employees

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * TO BE ADDED in a future version: View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ### Installation